philipwalton/blog/articles/deploying-es2015-code-in-production-today.md

 Next, in addition to your current bundle, you'll generate a second bundle just like the first one; the only difference is you won't transpile all the way down to ES5 and you won't need to include legacy polyfills.

 If you're already using [`babel-preset-env`](https://github.com/babel/babel-preset-env) (which you should be), this second step is very easy.
-All you have to do is change your list of browsers to only those that support `<script type="module">` and babel will automatically not apply transformations it doesn't have to.
+All you have to do is change your list of browsers to only those that support `<script type="module">` and Babel will automatically not apply transformations it doesn't have to.

 In other words, it will output ES2015+ code instead of ES5.